Allergic Reaction to Bed Bug Bites

 Yes, in cases of an allergic reaction, bed bugs can cause hives.
 Hives, also known as urticaria, are raised, itchy welts that can appear on the skin after a bed bug bite if the person is allergic to the bug’s saliva.

-Is it hives or bed bug bites – How to distinguish?
+Is it hives or bed bug bites – how to distinguish?

 Distinguishing between hives and bed bug bites can be challenging as they can look quite similar.
-A notable difference is the way the reaction appears.
-If all welts appear simultaneously and disappear within 24 hours, they are likely hives.
-Conversely, bed bug bites commonly appear in a line or cluster and may not fade for several days or even a week.
+A notable difference is the way the reaction appears:

 What are the similarities and differences between hives from bed bugs and other types of hives?

 Hives from bed bugs and other types of hives share similarities like their raised, itchy, red appearance, and each can vary in size.
-However, their causes are different.
-Hives from bed bugs result from an allergic reaction to the bug’s saliva during a bite, while other types of hives could be due to allergic reactions to food, medications, or environmental factors.
+However, their causes are different:

 Is it a rash caused by bed bugs or a different type of rash?